shomeier/NemakiWareWiki/Configuration(CMIS-server).md

 * For developer, `custom-nemakiware.properties` is the most important.
 Every customization should be put here.
 * For administrator, `app-server-xxx.properties` are the most important.
-They take user inputs.
+They take user inputs in the installer.
 * Spring context configuration XML files are also described in property files.
 So you can replace the back end etc. as you like.

 ---